Dementia is a term that we most often hear with regard to elderly humans so it may be surprising to hear that dogs may also get dementia as they age.

-According to dogdementia.com, dog dementia or canine cognitive dysfunction and the presence of beta-amyloid amino acids does not have a clear cause.
-The only common thread among all canine dementia patients is an advanced age.
+According to dogdementia.com, dog dementia or canine cognitive dysfunction and the presence of beta-amyloid amino acids do not have a clear cause.
+The only common thread among all canine dementia patients is advanced age.

 What is the treatment for dementia in dogs?

 According to dogdementia.com, dementia occurs in senior dogs as they age, and there is no cure for it.